 Career Center Manager Cindy Nicholas said that several recruiters exclaimed how prepared and professional National University students and alumni were at the Career Fair.
 "From the quality of their resumes and interviewing skills to their advance research on employers attending the fair, the job seekers here were praised for their organization and preparation," she added.

-The annual career networking fair at National University is free, and is open to students, alumni and the community at large and always includes the Career Center's free resume review service.
-That and additional job listings are available year round.
-For more information, e-mail the Career Center at email@example.com.
+The annual career networking fair at National University is free and available to students, alumni and the community at large.
+It always includes the Career Center's free resume review service.
+Additional job listings are available year round through the the Center's Jobs Portal.
+For more information, e-mail the Career Center at firstname.lastname@example.org.